shanmithk/Python-Games/lessons/01_Physics/00_README.md

 3. Change the program so that the player can jump to the left or right by pressing the `A` or `D` keys.
-4. Change the program so the player's velocity is reduced by a little bit each time step.
-When the player's x or y velocity is less than 0.1, set it to zero.
+4. Change the program so the player's velocity is reduced by a little bit each time step. ( areodynamic wind drag ) When the player's x or y velocity is less than 0.1, set it to zero.
 This will make the player slow down and stop.
    IF the Players velocity is zero, the player can jump again.